KubaRaus/AuctionsApp/README.md

 Use DefaultConnection string to connect to the database (I used SQL server database).

 AuctionsApp is a web-based auction platform built using ASP.NET Core Razor Pages.
 It allows users to create, bid on, and manage auction listings.
-The application also supports user authentication, comments on listings, and a currency calculator powered by an external API.
+The application also supports user authentication, adding photos, comments on listings, and a currency calculator powered by an external API.
 Features

 •	User Authentication: Secure login and registration for users.